aws-samples/aws-net-guides/SampleApplications/2022/MediaCatalog/README.md

 The supporing infrastructure has been created as a Cloud Development Kit (CDK) stack and can be deployed by running the command CDK Deploy command from the MediaLibrary6.0\CDK folder.

-Instructions for installign cdk can be found [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
+Instructions for installing CDK can be found [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)

 Documentation for CDK can be found [here](https://docs.aws.amazon.com/cdk/v2/guide/home.html)